oVirt/ovirt-site/source/documentation/bootstrap/md-Installation_Guide/en-US/appe-Preparing_a_Remote_PostgreSQL_Database_for_Use_with_the_oVirt_Engine.html.md

         # su - postgres
         $ psql

-4. Create a user for the Manager to use when it writes to and reads from the database.
-The default user name on the Manager is `engine`:
+4. Create a user for the Engine to use when it writes to and reads from the database.
+The default user name on the Engine is `engine`:

         postgres=# create role user_name with login encrypted password 'password';

 5. Create a database in which to store data about the Red Hat Virtualization environment.
-The default database name on the Manager is `engine`:
+The default database name on the Engine is `engine`:

         postgres=# create database database_name owner user_name template template0 encoding 'UTF8' lc_collate 'en_US.UTF-8' lc_ctype 'en_US.UTF-8';